Ecological-Complexity-Lab/Plasmid_multilayer_networks/README.md

 * `plasmid.2k.metadat.csv`: A table describing which plasmid occurs in which cow.
 * `net.dat2k.ew.csv`: A table of edge lists (the network).
 In an extended edge list format
 * `plas_mods.df.csv`: A table with the module assignment of each plasmid.
+* `ann.metadat.v1.csv`: A table with module assignments and ORF annotations.